With this free download you can print spice labels just like the ones I used on these tins for my magnetic spice wall:

-- Click here to access the spice labels.
+- Click here to view and print and/or download the spice labels PDF.

-- Click “print” to print a test copy on a piece of regular 8.5″ x 11″ (U.S. Letter) paper.
+- Print a test copy on a piece of regular 8.5″ x 11″ (U.S. Letter) paper.
 Make sure “fit to page” or “fill entire paper” is not selected.
 Hint: When printing a test page, I always mark the paper with an arrow before printing so that I can tell the correct direction to put the paper in the tray.

 - If everything looks good, put 9 pages of Avery #5248 labels into the paper tray.
 Depending on your printer, you may need to adjust the walls of the tray to a narrower width.

 - Change the paper size to 4″ x 6″.